 "COLUMNS" Returns a list of columns for all of the tables in the database.
 "FUNCTIONS" Returns information about user-defined functions in the database.
 "INDEXINFO" Returns information about the indexes in the database schema.
 Note that the procedure returns information for each column in the index.
 In other words, if an index is composed of three columns, the result set will include three separate entries for the index, one for each column.
 "PRIMARYKEYS" Returns information about the primary keys in the database schema.
 Note that the procedure returns information for each column in the primary key.
 If an primary key is composed of three columns, the result set will include three separate entries.
 "PROCEDURECOLUM- NS" Returns information about the arguments to the stored procedures.
 "PROCEDURES" Returns information about the stored procedures defined in the database.
 "ROLES" Returns information about the roles defined in the database and their asso- ciated permissions.
-"TABLES" Det me information to a distribution de database Returns information about the tables in the database.
-"TASKS" Returns information about the tables in the database.
-Returns information about the tasks defined in the database.
+"TABLES" Returns information about the tables in the database.
+"TASKS" IASKS Returns information about the tasks defined in the database.